inc2734/mw-wp-form/readme.txt

 * Added   : Add chart function.
 * Added   : Add separator attribute in checkbox tag generator.

+= 1.8.4 =
+* Bug fix : Fix bug that can not be set maxlength in mwform_text shortcode.

 = 1.8.3 =
 * Bug fix : Fix bug that file is not uploaded when validation is not set in the file field.